wp-plugins/changelogger/readme.txt

 == Changelog ==

+= 1.2.1 =
+* Fixed an incompatiblity with the "Green Active Plugins!" that changed the text-align from left to center

 = 1.2 =
 * Cycle through all available changelogs of a plugin - inline
 * Added belorussian localization (Thanks to [FatCow](http://www.fatcow.com))